What kind of impact is smoking having on your family?

 Quitting is not only great for you and your health – it will protect your loved ones from harmful smoke.

-As you probably know, passive smoking means health risks for the people around you.
+As you probably know, secondhand smoke means health risks for the people around you.
 Even if you don’t smoke near them, they can still breathe in the smoke (and the harmful chemicals it contains) from your hair, skin and clothes.
-There is no safe level of passive smoking.
-Did you know there are at least 250 chemicals in passive smoke that are known to be toxic, including more than 50 that are known to cause cancer?
+There is no safe level of secondhand smoke.
+Did you know there are at least 250 chemicals in secondhand smoke that are known to be toxic, including more than 50 that are known to cause cancer?

-Children and babies are particularly vulnerable to the effects of passive smoking.
+Children and babies are particularly vulnerable to the effects of secondhand smoke.

 Effects on the unborn child

-Women exposed to passive smoke are more likely to have a preterm birth (a baby carried for less than 37 weeks) as well as a baby with a lower birth weight.
+Women exposed to secondhand smoke are more likely to have a preterm birth (a baby carried for less than 37 weeks) as well as a baby with a lower birth weight.

 Health effects on infants and children